danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ) WITH (DATA_COMPRESSION = PAGE)
 ```

-- All the corresponding indexes should be updated.
+- All the corresponding will be updated.
 - Update all the stored procedures that are related to retrieving studies, series or instances.

 ## Blob Storage Updates

 The format of the image & metadata blobs refers to instance, study, and series.
-This virtual path will be optionally prefixed with the partition id, and will not be present for the default tenant.
-This will prevent migrate existing blobs.
+This virtual path will be prefixed with the partition id.
+While using the existing watermark would allow us to differentiate between objects, including the partition id as part of the blob name will allow the service to be restored from blob, which was identified as an existing design goal.

 ## Migration

 We'll create a new schema version and diff.
-Add the `PartitionId` as the composite primary key and fill the default value.
+Add the `PartitionId` as the composite primary key and fill the default value as a single transaction.

 Include `PartitionId` in all the indexes.